1

-The Legion series competes directly with other enthusiast gaming brands like ASUS ROG, Acer Predator, Razer Blade, and MSI’s gaming rigs.
+The Legion series competes directly with other enthusiast gaming brands like ASUS ROG, Acer Predator, Razor Blade, and MSI’s gaming rigs.
 Over several generations, Legion laptops have evolved from basic gaming machines into feature-rich platforms that can handle AAA games, high-refresh-rate esports titles, streaming, video editing, and multitasking.
-(Lenovo)

 Lenovo structures its Legion lineup in tiers based on performance and target audience: